What Can I Expect From a Tooth Removal?

 - You have a broken tooth that can’t be repaired

-Before anything else, you will have a consultation with your dentist, where they will discuss with you all of your options and will then talk you through what will happen, before the procedure such as the pain etc. You will also discuss your medical/dental history with them.
-This is where you would let your dentist know of any medications you are taking if you have recently had surgery and/or if you have any allergies.
-It is important that you are honest and transparent with your dentist as this will ensure that the procedure runs as smoothly as possible, without complications.
+Before anything else, you will have a consultation with your dentist.
+During which, all of your treatment options will be discussed.
+Your dentist will also talk you through what will happen, before the procedure such as the pain etc. You will also discuss your medical/dental history with them.
+You should inform your dentist of any medications you are taking or if you have recently had surgery.
+Also if you have any allergies they should be aware of.
+It is important that you are honest and transparent with your dentist.
+This will help ensure that the procedure runs as smoothly as possible, without complications.

-It is important that you feel at ease and comfortable before, during and after the procedure; therefore, don’t be afraid to ask questions!
+It is important that you feel at ease and comfortable before, during and after the procedure.
+Don’t be afraid to ask questions!
 We are a friendly practice and want to help you in any way possible.
 No question is a silly one!

 In the hours before a tooth removal procedure, it is important that you have had something to eat.
 The procedure will consist of having a local anaesthetic* injected into the area surrounding the tooth or teeth (if having multiple teeth removed).
 The dentist will then wait a couple of minutes to ensure the anaesthesia has taken effect, by asking you a few questions.
 Then, the dentist will widen your tooth socket and gently loosen the tooth first, before removing it.
 Overall, the procedure shouldn’t be painful; you should just feel some pressure.
 If you do feel pain, it is important that you let your dentist know this straight away.
 Your gum may bleed after the tooth is removed however this should only last for a couple of minutes.

 Before leaving the practice, after your procedure, your dentist will discuss with you what the maintenance/healing will look like.
 In most cases, you will be recommended to take painkillers and use an antibacterial mouthwash.
-In some cases, you will have a follow-up appointment (especially if it was a complicated procedure); however, if this is not the case, you should make sure that you are regularly looking after your teeth and gums.
+A follow-up appointment might be scheduled to check on the healing process (especially if it was a complicated procedure).
+However, if this is not the case, you should make sure that you are regularly looking after your teeth and gums.

-In terms of side effects, you should only have discomfort for a few days afterwards; with the chance of some swelling.
+In terms of side effects, you should only have discomfort for a few days afterwards.
+There is a chance of some swelling occurring.
 The best remedy for this is placing a bag of frozen peas (in a tea towel) on your side of the face where the pain is.
-You may notice some bleeding in your mouth; as this is mixed with your saliva, it may appear as if there is more blood than there actually is.
+You may notice some bleeding in your mouth; as this is mixed with your saliva.
+It may appear as if there is more blood than there actually is.
 It shouldn’t be anything to worry about, however, if you think you are experiencing more blood than you should, please contact us.
 The discomfort should completely settle down after 10 days maximum.
 However, you may experience some bruising for a couple of weeks and your jaw may feel stiff for a week, so it is important that you don’t force it open if this is the case.